 “If all your prayers were answered, would it change the world, or just yours?” - Unknown

 In the near past, a global phenomenon occurred which has since been erased from our memories.
-Due to the arrival of a strange vessel from the future, a Spiritual Machine from outer space, each human being on the planet got one prayer answered every 24 hours.
+Due to the arrival of a strange vessel from the future, a Spiritual Machine from outer space, each human being on the planet had one prayer answered every 24 hours.
 The Vessel was a spiritually conscious spaceship, energy station and a prayer gateway.
 Its divine algorithms and foresight technology determined the selection of prayers it chose to answer.
-The ship was led by a man from the future named Captain Imam.
-Our findings show that he and his crew had no control over the vessel’s spiritual functionality.

-During it’s time here, the Miraj Mission answered billions of prayers.
-Our reality changed overnight.
-The impact of this arrival led to both miracles as well as tragedies.
-Greed and morality were at constant war, and prayer eventually became the de facto global currency.
+During its time here, the vessel answered billions of prayers.
+Our global reality was changed overnight.
+The impact of this arrival led to both great miracles and great tragedies.
+Greed and morality were at constant war, and prayer eventually became the de facto universal currency.

-Then one day (date unknown), the vessel vanished.
-Along with it, any memory of its existence, except for a few remnants of glitched stories and artifacts scattered around the globe.
-We do not know the reason for the vessel’s departure, but our findings reveal that global riots due to the commoditization of prayers may have led to it.
-A popular theory among researchers of the phenomenon is that perhaps enough people on the planet prayed for it to go away and all to be forgotten.
-Or Perhaps it was just a divine experiment of some kind.
+As abruptly as it appeared, The vessel vanished.
+Along with any memory of its existence, save for a few remnants of glitched stories and artifacts spread around the globe.
+We do not know the reason for The Vessel’s arrival or its departure, but our findings reveal that global riots due to the commoditization of prayers may have led to it.
+A popular theory among researchers of the phenomenon is that enough people on the planet prayed for it to leave and all to be forgotten.
+Or perhaps it was just a divine experiment.

-This exhibition is the first time that some of these artifacts and discoveries are being shared with the world.
+This is the first time that some of these artifacts and discoveries are being shared with the world.
 Most of the findings in this exhibit have been retrieved from sources in Pakistan and Egypt.
 More data from Europe and the Americas is emerging every day.
-We invite you to decipher this forgotten era with us.
+You are invited to decipher this forgotten era with us.

 2018-2019.
 C-Prints on Matt Archival Paper